ffrankies/kindschi-fellowship-journal/README.md

 - Added code to break the dataset down into training, validation and testing partitions
     - 10% of entire dataset goes into the testing partition
-        - The testing partition isn't actually used by my code yet
+        - The testing partition is used after training as a definitive performance measure
     - Rest of dataset broken down into 10 partitions for cross-validation
 - Tweaked RNN code to make cross-validation work